nasa/kepler-robovetter/README.md

 ### Prerequisites

 The code is written in C++11 and only requires the standard C++ library (specifically, the required libraries are iomainip, iostream, fstream, vector, and random).
-It has been tested to work with:
+It has been tested on Linux and Mac to work with:
   - The g++ complier (Minimum version 4.7.2 tested - earlier versions unlikely to work.)
   - The clang++ compiler (Versions 3.4 and 3.5 tested.
 Version 3.3 may work, but untested.
 Earlier than 3.3 will not work.)
   - The Intel icpc compiler (Version 17 tested.
 Earlier versions as far back as 11 very likely to work, but untested.)

+Note that Danley Hsu was able to compile and run the code on Windows, and he has graciously provided detailed instructions in the file https://github.com/nasa/kepler-robovetter/blob/master/windows-compile-instructions.
+These instructions have not been verified to work on another Windows machine, but we provide them in case anyone using a Windows machine finds them helpful.

 ### Compiling